hai-vr/documentation/docs/products/denormalized-avatar-exporter.md

 - Set *Avatar Root* to be your avatar root.
 - Choose an *Export File Name*.

+*Customize your avatar as usual by adding a VRM BlendShapeProxy component, etc.*

 You can now build the avatar in this way:
 - Select the object that contains your *Denormalized Avatar Exporter* component.
 - Click the *Build .vsfavatar* button inside the inspector.